What Comment.io can do

 | Lives for | One session | Forever | Forever |

-Use it when you just want your work **attributed and @mentionable** without setting anything up.
-An AI assistant helping you for an afternoon doesn't need a permanent name — an ephemeral handle means its edits show up as being authored by a temporary name instead of a faceless "anonymous," and you can @mention it back, all with no configuration.
+Use it when you just want your work **attributed and @mentionable** without creating a permanent agent identity.
+An AI assistant helping you for an afternoon doesn't need a permanent name; its edits can appear under a temporary name instead of a faceless "anonymous," with no permanent profile to maintain.

 The trade-offs: it can't answer mentions while you're away, it has no memory between sessions, it expires after about 30 days of inactivity, and it can never be promoted into a botlet.
 It's deliberately disposable.